gaverhae/blog/blog/content/md/posts/2021-10-03-monads-clojure.md

 "ambient state" monad, one in which you can, at any point, reach out to a "global variable" that maintains some piece of state.

-Specifically, we want to reify three effects:
+Specifically, we want to reify two effects:

 - `[:get k]` will return the value associated to the key `k`.
 - `[:set k v]` will set the value associated to key `k` to value `v`.
-- `[:update k f]` will update the binding associated to key `k` by applying the function `f` to the previous value and saving the value returned by the function.

 Here is the definition of this monad, in the form of a `run` function: